Ohio University Institute for Corrosion and Multiphase Technology

 • CORROSION CENTER JIP

-The Corrosion Center Joint Industry (CC JIP) Spring Advisory Board Meeting will be held this spring in Athens, Ohio, at the Institute for Corrosion and Multiphase Technology building.
+The Corrosion Center Joint Industry (CC JIP) Fall Advisory Board Meeting will be held in Athens, Ohio, at the Institute for Corrosion and Multiphase Technology building.

 Contact Dr. Bruce Brown for more information.